TommyLeoni/TommyLeoni.github.io/README.md

-# TommyLeoni.github.io
+# vector-calculation
-Welcome to Vectorize, a tool to calculate given vectors' direction of strength.
+The repository for a vector calculation web tool currently being worked on by Jerico Lua and Tomaso Leoni.